Platform-based businesses thrive on strong partners—see how mass payments tech streamlines operations, reduces risk, and boosts partner retention.

 Book publishing companies pay royalties to authors for their copyrighted work when they purchase the rights to publish their book.
 Published authors receive both advances and future royalties based on book sales.
 Once books are sold, the royalties are payable, then paid once or twice a year, according to the publisher, Penguin Books.

-Digital and video content
+Digital and video content creators have different talents and specialties.

 The diverse content specialties demonstrate that every collaboration is its own production, which means a standard royalty rate doesn’t exist.
 In a Collaborator Academy course, YouTube shared a list of various costs to keep in mind when collaborating with a content partner: